LexiKrzywicki/Vision-Based-Robotic-Arm-Manipulation/README.md

-The goal of this project was to use a camera and robtoic arm to sort different colored balls.
+The goal of this project was to use a camera and robotic arm to sort different colored balls.
 MATLAB was using for this project.